ContextSymbolics

 Why Probes, SAEs, and Steering Sometimes Work

-It discovers a hyperplane that remains approximately invariant bunder a restricted family of contexts.
+It discovers a hyperplane that remains approximately invariant under a restricted family of contexts.

 That is algebra, not semantics.